steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 Did I miss something?
 [Hit me up on Twitter](https://twitter.com/steipete) or [open a pull request](https://github.com/steipete/steipete.com) to help with typos.
 Thanks! 🙏

-## Update: Testing with iOS 14 beta 8
+## Update: Testing with iOS 14 Beta 8

 Apple changed the header documentation for `OSLogStore` to explain which certificate is needed (`com.apple.logging.local-store`):